• Skip to main content

 How to Make Candy Cane Frosting Stripes

 The red and white stripes in the frosting look impressive but are actually very easy to achieve.
-Once you've mixed up the buttercream frosting, remove ¼ of the frosting and place it in a piping bag.
+Once you've mixed up the peppermint buttercream frosting, remove ¼ of the white frosting and place it in a piping bag.
 If you don't have a piping bag, use a ziploc bag with the corner cut off.

 Red and white frosting being piped into circles on top of a chocolate cake.